tlhIngan Hol mu'ghom mach

 -jaj may, let [TKDa]

-Express a desire or wish on the part of the speaker that something take place in the future.
-If used in a toast (but not otherwise) the sentence word order becomes object-subject-verb.
-E.g. wo' ghawran DevtaHjaj May Gowron continue to lead the Empire, if the same thing were to be expressed as a wish or aspiration on the speaker's part, and not a toast, it would be said wo' DevtaHjaj ghawran instead.
-Note: Klingons seem to be a bit touchy the subject of toasts, and so it is important to use only the handful of accepted toasts.
-[PK; KGT p.25-26]
+Expresses a desire or wish on the part of the speaker that something take place in the future.
+If used in a toast (but not otherwise) the sentence word order becomes object–subject–verb.
+E.g. wo’ ghawran DevtaHjaj May Gowron continue to lead the Empire, if the same thing were to be expressed as a wish or aspiration on the speaker's part, and not a toast, it would be said wo’ DevtaHjaj ghawran instead.
+Note: Klingons seem to be a bit touchy on the subject of toasts, and so it is important to use only the handful of accepted toasts.
+[PK; KGT pp. 25–26]

 Nominalizers (Turns Verb into Noun)

--wI' one who is, one who does, thing which does, thing which is
+-wI’ one who does/is, thing which does/is

 -ghach nominalizer [TKDa]

-R. Rovers [TKD 4.3]
+R.Rovers [TKD 4.3]

 -be' not

-This suffix follows the element (verb or verb suffix) which it negates, e.g. choHoHvIpbe' You are not afraid to kill me, choHoHbe'vIp You are afraid not to kill me.
-It can not be used in imperatives (where -Qo' is used instead), but it can be applied to verbs used adjectivally, e.g. yIHmey lI'be' useless tribbles [TKDa 4.2.9; CK]
+This suffix follows the element (verb or verb suffix) which it negates, e.g. choHoHvIpbe’ You are not afraid to kill me, choHoHbe’vIp You are afraid to not kill me.
+It cannot be used in imperatives (where -Qo’ is used instead), but it can be applied to verbs used adjectivally, e.g. yIHmey lI’be’ useless tribbles [TKDa 4.2.9; CK]

 -Qo' don't!, won't!